MicrosoftDocs/azure-dev-docs/articles/java/quickstarts/twas-vms.md

 ![Basic tab of WebSphere Application Server (traditional) Cluster deployment](./media/twas-vms/twas-cluster-deployment-basics-tab.png)

 Each field typically has an information icon which gives you more help with filling it out.
 The offer is Bring-Your-Own-License (BYOL) and so requires you to have purchased entitlements to WAS.
 Your entitlement is checked during installation into the VMs.
-You must provide an IBM ID which is associated with the entitlements.
-If the ID you provided does not have entitlements, then the deployment will fail to install WAS and you will see error messages that include this text: `The provided IBM ID does not have entitlement to install WebSphere Application Server.`
+You must provide an IBMid which is associated with the entitlements.
+If the ID you provided does not have entitlements, then the deployment will fail to install WAS and you will see error messages that include this text: `The provided IBMid does not have entitlement to install WebSphere Application Server.`

 Once you’ve completed this configuration, select **Next: Cluster configuration**.